bottlerocket-os/bottlerocket/variants/README.md

 It reached end-of-life on May 3, 2021.

 Upstream support for Kubernetes 1.15 has ended and this variant will no longer be supported in Bottlerocket releases.

+### aws-k8s-1.16: Kubernetes 1.16 node

+The [aws-k8s-1.16](aws-k8s-1.16/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
+It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant is compatible with Kubernetes 1.16, 1.17, and 1.18 clusters.

+Upstream support for Kubernetes 1.16 has ended and this variant will no longer be supported in Bottlerocket releases after June, 2021.

 ## Development